-100 Introduction to Scripture
+100 Introduction to Scripture 3 hrs

-An introduction to the composition and content of the Christian Bible.
+An introduction to the composition and content of the

+Christian Bible.

-101 Survey of Old Testament Literature
+101 Survey of Old Testament Literature 3 hrs

 A survey of the literature of the Old Testament.

 102 Survey of New Testament Literature 3 hrs

 A survey of the literature of the New Testament.

 115 Old Testament Survey I 3 hrs

 A survey of the Pentateuch and Historical Books.
+U III S

+2

 116 Old Testament Survey II 3 hrs

 A survey of Wisdom, Poetry, and the Prophets.

 117 New Testament Survey I 3 hrs

 A survey of the Gospels and Acts.
+5 11 5

+A survey of the cospers and Aets.

 118 New Testament Survey II 3 hrs

 A survey of Romans through Revelation.